-- activities in the general public interest, and which promotes education that is in the best interest of the students. - Middle and high schools are permitted to sell advertising space for publications such as student newspapers, sports rosters, theater productions, and year books, subject to the approval of the Principal. - 8.
+- 4. Persons or organizations seeking to distribute flyers or announcements concerning school events to a class or school must receive prior specific approval from the building Principal. - 5.
+District staff may, at its discretion, announce, or authorize to be announced, any lecture, community activity, or film which it feels has educational merit. - 6.
+District staff may, upon approval of the Board of Education, cooperate with any agency in promoting activities in the general public interest, and which promotes education that is in the best interest of the students. - 7.
+Middle and high schools are permitted to sell advertising space for publications such as student newspapers, sports rosters, theater productions, and year books, subject to the approval of the Principal. - 8.
 The District may sell commercial advertising in or on scoreboards; Or other appropriate locations in athletic facilities at Elementary, Middle, or High Schools.
-All revenue generated from such advertising shall be used for the sole purpose of maintaining and upgrading the athletic facilities across the District. - The District may permit advertising by Districtapproved Adopt-A-School partners, for Office of District Communications initiatives or sports advertising agreements entered into with the Omaha Public Schools Foundation and approved by the Superintendent of the Superintendent's designee. - 10.
+All revenue generated from such advertising shall be used for the sole purpose of maintaining and upgrading the athletic facilities across the District. - 9.
+The District may permit advertising by Districtapproved Adopt-A-School partners, for Office of District Communications initiatives or sports advertising agreements entered into with the Omaha Public Schools Foundation and approved by the Superintendent of the Superintendent's designee. - 10.
 Elementary and middle schools may produce school newsletters and or newspapers, but may not sell advertising for these publications.
 However, because of some secondary specialized curriculum areas (e.g., journalism, theatre, performing arts, etc.) advertising space for publications such as student newspapers, sports rosters, theatre productions, and any advertising authorized by this Policy shall be student-oriented and consistent with the District's educational standards and goals.
 The District may control the content of advertising as allowed by law.
 Advertisement on District property or at District events may not include information or materials that:

 - i.
 Are obscene to minors; or - ii.
 Are libelous: or - iii.
 Are pervasively indecent or vulgar or contain any indecent or vulgar language; or - iv.
-Advertise any product or service not permitted to minors by law; or - v.
-Are generally considered to constitute insulting or fighting words, the very expression of which injures or harasses other people (e.g., threats of violence, defamation of character or of a person's race, religion or ethnic origin); or - vi.
+Advertise any product or service not permitted to minors by law; or - Are generally considered to constitute insulting V. or fighting words, the very expression of which injures or harasses other people (e.g., threats of violence, defamation of character or of a person's race, religion or ethnic origin); or - vi.
 Present a clear and present likelihood that, either because of their content or their manner of distribution, they will cause a material and substantial disruption of the proper and orderly operation and discipline of the school or school activities or will cause the commission of unlawful acts or the violation of school procedures.